DNA Unzipping Transition: DNA melting: Bubbles and Junctions

 \subsubsection{Finite size scaling}

 The Zimm model corresponds to an all-or-none model, also called the Y-model (because of the Y-like configurations).
-This is also called the zipper model \cite{kittel,nagle} For a finite number $N$, the partition function is given by $Z=X^N+\mu^N$ and the fraction of bound pairs, $n$, is given by In most practical cases involving short DNA chains, the melting curve displays a characteristic sigmoidal (S-shaped) profile, as illustrated in Fig.~\ref{fig:frac}a.
-Consequently, the point at which $n = 1/2$ is commonly adopted as the \textit{operational definition} of the melting temperature.
+This is also called the zipper model \cite{kittel,nagle} For a finite number $N$, the partition function is given by $Z=X^N+\mu^N$ and the fraction of bound pairs, $n$, is given by

 See Fig. \ref{fig:frac}b.
 The phase transition occurs only in the limit $\sigma\to 0$.
 For any nonzero $\sigma$, the chain would remain in the bound state ($n\neq 0$, obtained from the largest eigenvalue of the transfer matrix) though small bubbles would appear along the chain.
 For this reason, $\sigma$ is referred to as the `cooperativity' factor \cite{zocchi}.